Got storage food? You need this course!

-Highly nutritious, very filing and super versatile in the kitchen, these foods are also very inexpensive.
-If you store and cook with these foods your grocery budget will drop fast and those savings can be used to build your emergency fund, save for a downpayment, or to pay off debts.
+Highly nutritious, very filling, and super-versatile in the kitchen, these foods are also very inexpensive.
+If you store and cook with them, your grocery budget will drop quickly, and those savings can be used to build your emergency fund, save for a down-payment, or pay off debt.

-Purchasing groceries is one of the largest monthly expenditures that families face.
-By subsituting a few meals each week with inexpensive meals, like rice and beans for example, you can slash your grocery bill fast.
-Since carbohydrate rich foods are so filling and comforting, your family will love this approach.
+Purchasing groceries is one of the largest expenditures that families face.
+By proactively planning inexpensive meals — rice and beans, for example — a few times a week you can slash your grocery bill fast.
+Carb-rich foods are filling and comforting — an easy sell when trying to change your diet.

 We needed this course ourselves.

 In the fall of 2008 I was producing my own cooking series for television, with a full crew and a major corporate sponsor.
 When the banking collapse came, our sponsor told us no more payments would be coming — all expenditures were frozen.

 I froze, too.
 I had a TV crew to pay, a huge mortgage, and a baby coming in less than six months.
 I got to thinking about my responsibility to feed my family, and I realized I had little of lasting substance in my pantry or freezer.
 It was all fresh, fancy foods, like expensive cheeses and meats.
 I had never even heard the word “prepper”.